A2 raw milk is becoming much more in demand these days as people learn about the problematic A1 beta-casein protein found in A1 milk.

 As far as I can tell, there are way more cases of people getting sick from pasteurized milk compared to drinking raw milk.

-Pasteurized milk is a nutrient deficient milk that has been linked to health issues like heart disease, diabetes, osteoporosis, and inflammation.
+Pasteurized milk is a nutrient deficient milk that has been linked to many health issues like heart disease, diabetes, osteoporosis, and inflammation.

-In my opinion, it should not be in the same category as raw milk.
+In my opinion, pasteurized milk should not be in the same category as raw milk because pasteurization destroys or damages too many of milk's nutrients and benefits.

 Drinking raw milk benefits include providing probiotics: some of the same ones that big dairy companies are now selling you in your yogurt and in other dairy concoctions.

-They say if the cows are healthy and the dairy is spotless, raw milk is by far safer than drinking pasteurized milk.
+Supporters argue that raw milk is just as safe as the dairy it comes from.
+They say if the cows are healthy and the dairy is spotless, raw milk is far safer than drinking pasteurized milk.

 One reason is because of the beneficial bacteria naturally found in raw milk which makes it harder for harmful bacteria to grow.